share this post

 • Serve very cold, drink in one sip or with a straw if too acidic for your teeth.

-• Store in the fridge for up to 1 week in a sealed glass bottle or freeze in ice cube trays for up to 3 months.
+Storage: You can store in the fridge for up to 1 week in a sealed glass bottle or freeze in ice cube trays for up to 3 months.

 Tried this recipe?Mention @sweetashoneyrecipes

-Yield: 8 shots (1/4cup)
+Yield: 8 shots (1/4 cup)

 Carine Claudepierre